otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 No Prekey-Messages message (DATA)
   The human-readable details of this message.
 It contains the string "No prekey messages available for this identity".

-MAC (MAC)
-  The MAC with the appropriate MAC key of everything: from the message type to the No Prekey-Messages message.
 ```

 ### Success Message